Sagging (fashion): United Kingdom

 By the early 2010s, sagging was described as "persistently popular" amongst teenage boys.
-In 2011, teenagers and men in their twenties were quoted as explaining they sagged "because everyone else does", "to conform", and because "people think you're really uncool (if you don't)": sagging had become so popular that young men chose to sag in order to fit in and avoid ostracisation.
+In 2011, teenagers and men in their twenties were quoted as explaining they sagged "because everyone else does", "to conform", and because "people think you're really uncool (if you don't)": sagging had become so popular that young men chose to sag in order to fit in and avoid being ostracised.

-During its mainstream popularity during the late 2000s and early 2010s, sagging was particularly popularised by "middle class teenagers" and young men, including public school students and university students, often to expose designer underwear.
+During its mainstream popularity during the late 2000s and early 2010s, sagging was particularly popularised by "middle-class teenagers" and young men, including public school students and university students, often to expose designer underwear.
 It was reported in 2011 that some university students were deliberately sagging suit trousers at graduation ceremonies.

 After fifteen years of mainstream "extreme popularity", sagging began to lose its appeal amongst young men from the early 2010s onwards.
 Debenhams suggested that young men had started to favour smarter, well-fitting trousers, reflecting an overall trend towards professionalism, in large part due to fear of unemployment and intense job competition after the 2008 financial crisis.